beazlr02/spaceminer/Phase_One_Plan.md

 When a command pipe is ticked we
  - read last command from the pipe and assert the correct action is performed on the space miner
  - read no command and assert nothing happens
- (do we buffer up commands or is it last one wins?)
+ (do we buffer up commands or is it last one wins?) - its last one wins

  - A pipe keeps itself open
- - A pipe will not block reads
+ - A pipe will not block reads (actually a pipe will return a \n character if it has an incomplete line in its buffer)
  - A pipe will return character data, whole lines

 When a query pipe is ticked we